GooLee0123/MBRNN/README.md

 ```

 ## Test
 Since the default setting for the train option is *False*, one may use the below command for the test of the model.
 The outputs are classification probabilities and photometric redshifts for individual samples.
-The outputs will be dumped into the folder *Outputs* with *npy* format.
+The outputs will be dumped into the folder *Outputs* with *npy* format with the array shape of [*n*, *nbin*+1], where *n* is the number of samples and *nbin* is the number of bins.
+The first *nbin* columns are model output probabilities and the last column is the photometric redshift.
 ```
 python main.py
 ```